About Us

 Community Service: Columbia Boys and Girls Club International Service: Central America

 My experience training personnel in organizations began in 1993 with the Hayward Police Department as a California State University of Hayward graduate student intern.
-The law enforcement profession requires a significant amount of training.
+The law enforcement profession requires a significant amount of training in a complex and changing world.
 The Hayward Police Department was among the first in California to implement community oriented policing.
 The Hayward Police Department successfully recruited talented personnel that reflected the community of Hayward.
 I was part of a team that developed and implemented a 40 hour diversity training program.
 All personnel from all levels of the organization participated in the training.
 I assisted in the training of the trainers.

 The critical incident component of the curriculum makes the training relevant for the professional.